 - Punctuation errors -- Commas, periods, and parentheses should be followed by a space

 - Grammatical errors -- “Human resources have reviewed” should be “Human Resources has reviewed...”

-Yahoo IM is very popular with scammers.
-Many attempted scams say that the interview will take place online using Yahoo Instant Messenger or another instant messaging service.
-The scammers often include instructions for setting up a Yahoo IM account and contacting the .hiring manager.
+Many attempted scams say that the interview will take place online using an instant messaging service.
+The scammers often include instructions for setting up and and contacting the hiring manager, and may ask for confidential information.